 - The name “Archaebacteria” was previously an untested hypothesis about the evolutionary status of the organisms having a type of metabolic ability that seems to be highly suited to the primordial conditions of life on Earth.

 - Therefore, there is a substantial possibility that this new group of organisms is the oldest.

-The three domains of life are illustrated below, showing each of the domains is very distinct from the others.
+The three domains of life are illustrated below, showing that each is very distinct from the others.

 Characteristics of Archaea

 - One of the most distinguishing traits of these organisms is their ability to inhibit some of the most extreme environments (hence, they are sometimes referred to as “extremophiles“).
 Some of them thrive in hydrothermal vents in the deep ocean at temperatures of over 100 degrees Celsius high.

 - Some of them live in either extraordinarily acidic or basic waters, while some are found to inhibit the digestive tracts of animals.
 While some of them even live in petroleum deposits underground.

 - In terms of reproduction, Archaeans undergo asexual reproduction through binary fission, Meaning, the genetic material (DNA) duplicates as the cell wall pinches off the cell.